zanedr/front-end-submissions-public/1701/mod-4/byob/zane-russell-byob.md

 * You're explicitly setting the NODE_ENV to test [here](https://github.com/zanedr/build-your-own-backend/blob/master/test/routes.spec.js#L8-L10) but then also explicitly setting the environment variable to 'test'.
 You should have a single variable that looks for a `process.env.NODE_ENV` and if it can't find it, falls back to 'test'.

+* Would be useful to send back exactly what [artist](https://github.com/zanedr/build-your-own-backend/blob/master/server.js#L117) and [song](https://github.com/zanedr/build-your-own-backend/blob/master/server.js#L154) they typed in here.
+Would give them an indicator if they just had a typo or if that artist doesn't actually exist in the dataset.

 ### JavaScript Style

 **20 points**: Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.